temporalio/temporal-learning/docs/getting_started/go/dev_environment/index.md

 To follow the Go SDK tutorials we recommend that you have the following environments set up.

-## Go
+## Install Go

 Make sure you have [Go](https://golang.org/doc/install) installed.
-These tutorials were produced using Go 1.14.
+These tutorials were produced using Go 1.18.

 ## Run a Temporal Cluster